-1. Christ’s participation in the events of life
+1. Christ’s participation in the events of Life

-Read: John 2:1-2
+Read John 2:1-2

 A. The Circumstances

 We are not told who is getting married, but it is probably some close kinsman to Jesus.
-It may be a brother, a sister, a cousin, etc. I say that because it seems to have been someone of close relation because Mary is involved in the festivities, (John 2:1-5).
+It may be a brother, a sister, a cousin, etc. I say that because it seems to have been someone of close relationship because Mary is involved in the festivities, (John 2:1-5).

-Lesson: If this scene teaches us anything, it tells us that Jesus chose to participate in this common, routine, everyday event.
+If this scene teaches us anything, it tells us that Jesus chose to participate in this common, routine, everyday event.
 Jesus isn’t just for Sunday!
 He desires, and deserves to be included in all of life!
 You see, He is either Lord of all, or He isn’t Lord at all in your life – Acts 10:36

 B. The Call

-Jesus is here by invitation!
+Jesus is hereby invitation!
 Someone possessed the forethought and thoughtfulness to call Jesus to this event.

 In too many lives, Jesus is left standing outside looking in, (Revelation 3:20).
 There are times when Jesus stands ready with the solution to your problem, but instead of butting in, He waits patiently for your invitation.
 Why not make that happen today?